yorickpeterse/ruby-lint/README.md

 ## Usage

-Rlint can be used in two different ways: using the CLI interface and by using the Ruby code directly.
+RubyLint can be used in two different ways: using the CLI interface and by using the Ruby code directly.

 The CLI can be used using the command `rlint`, see the output of `rlint --help` for more information on how to configure it and how to analyze Ruby files.

 The Ruby code itself takes a bit more effort but gives you more flexibility.
-In the future you'll also be able to customize Rlint using a Ruby configuration files.
+In the future you'll also be able to customize RubyLint using a Ruby configuration files.
 In order to analyze Ruby code you'll need a few things:

-* An instance of `Rlint::Iterator`
+* An instance of `RubyLint::Iterator`
-* An instance of `Rlint::Report`
+* An instance of `RubyLint::Report`
 * A formatter for the report
 * A block of Ruby code
-* A number of analyzer classes such as `Rlint::Analyze::UndefinedVariables`
+* A number of analyzer classes such as `RubyLint::Analyze::UndefinedVariables`

 A short example is the following:

     require 'ruby-lint'

-    code      = 'obviously your Ruby code goes in here' tokens    = Rlint::Parser.new(code).parse
+    code      = 'obviously your Ruby code goes in here' tokens    = RubyLint::Parser.new(code).parse
-    report    = Rlint::Report.new
+    report    = RubyLint::Report.new
-    formatter = Rlint::Formatter.new
+    formatter = RubyLint::Formatter.new
-    iterator  = Rlint::Iterator.new(report)
+    iterator  = RubyLint::Iterator.new(report)

-    iterator.bind(Rlint::Analyze::Definitions)
+    iterator.bind(RubyLint::Analyze::Definitions)
-    iterator.bind(Rlint::Analyze::MethodValidation)
+    iterator.bind(RubyLint::Analyze::MethodValidation)

     iterator.run(tokens)